metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 **Los Angeles covers if**
 Sony Michel and the Rams six-man offensive line can continue chewing off big yards on the ground.
 In turn, Minnesota will be forced to play a safety closer to the line of scrimmage, thereby opening up crossing routes for their receivers, chiefly Cooper Kupp
 \- AND -
 their defense can stonewall Dalvin Cook on a good number of his rushes.
-Even though the Rams opt to field more pass coverage specialists than actual box defenders in their base defensive formations, the way their defensive front is organized along the line of scrimmage is actually better suited at stopping zone-running offenses.
+Even though the Rams opt to field more pass coverage specialists than actual box defenders in their base defensive formations, the way their defensive front is organized along the line of scrimmage makes them better suited to stop zone-running offenses.
 Lining five men wide along the line of scrimmage with a nose tackle positioned right over the center and two defensive ends set over the B gaps works wonders against an offensive line used to executing zone-running blocking schemes.
 So long as the majority of the defensive linemen can win their battles against their trench counterparts, opposing offenses will have a hard time executing zone runs.

 **Minnesota covers if**
 Dalvin Cook can burn these Rams for significant yardage.
-Kirk Cousins cannot be trusted with the burden of production, not against a defense particularly suited to defending against passes
+Kirk Cousins cannot be trusted with the burden of production, not against a defense tailored to defend against passes
 \- AND -
 their defense can keep Los Angeles from getting much going on the ground.